obedm503/daktilo/_posts/2016-09-16-welcome-to-camelcase.md

 ---
+published: true
 layout: post
 title: welcome to camelCase
 subtitle: an introduction
-excerpt: >-
-  an introduction to the camelCase blog, my reasons to blog, and the way I go about it
+excerpt: an introduction to the camelCase blog, my reasons to blog, and the way I go about it
-date: 2016-09-16T16:04:01.000Z
+date: 2016-09-16 16:04:01
+image: /assets/media/avatar.png
 categories:
   - projects
-published: true
 ---

 # why